By Andrew Catania

 When you moved to Los Angeles from Phili, how did you get an invite to try out for the Maidens?

 I always heard about the Maidens on the east coast while I was still in Queen Diamond.
 I moved out to California at 19 with a backpack and a guitar.
 I was filling time as Ace in a Kiss tribute when I heard the Maidens had an opening for Adrian.
 I was all over it.
-I contacted them through MySpace at that time ( ha MySpace seems so ancient now), but didn’t realize I turned off the reply function so they could not reply back to me!
-Ha, I thought they hated me until I realized duh they can’t respond.
+I contacted them through MySpace at that time ( ha MySpace seems so ancient now), but didn’t realize I turned off the reply function so they could not reply to me!
+Ha, I thought they hated me until I realized duh they couldn’t respond.
 Once I turned that function on, I received their invitation for an audition.
-I went in and was nervous because I knew Linda from Phantom Blue and I was a huge fan.
+I went in and was nervous because I knew Linda from Phantom Blue, and I was a huge fan.
 Nerves aside, I nailed the audition, second one, first show and that was that!
 A family was forged and is still gaining momentum every day!

 When you started with the Maidens, what guitar/s were you primarily using?

 I was fortunate enough to have an endorsement with Jackson since I was fifteen.
 Soo I was using Jacksons, but you could find me also playing an Ibanez or vtype peavey from time to time.